Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 Analytics and explanation of results

-Venous blood gas and salivary cortisol
+Venous blood gas analysis and salivary cortisol

 These two tests reflect the following: